MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - **Auditing by popularity**: divide the collection into sub-collections that represent varying levels of document usage, e.g., small sub-collections for the documents most frequently accessed, medium size sub-collections for documents of intermediate popularity, and large sub-collections for documents rarely accessed.
 Permanent losses in the popular sub-collections would have much greater negative impact on the customer base.
 To reduce the likelihood of such expensive losses, the more popular (small) sub-collections of the collection can be audited more frequently than the others with little increased cost in bandwidth and time.

-Our simulations include tests of many auditing strategies, including total, segmented, and random.
+Our simulations tested many auditing strategies, including total, segmented, and random.
 Tests differed in cycle frequency and in the parts of the collection audited during each segment or cycle.

 - All tests occurred on regular schedules.
 - Auditing cycles varied from monthly to biennially.
 - Segment counts were either one, two, four, ten, or fifty (corresponding to annual, semi-annual, quarterly, monthly, or weekly audits).
 - Segments were chosen either systematically (the first quarter of the collection, the second quarter of the collection, etc.) or by uniform random selection with replacement.
-(This needs investigation; it has not been tested lately and thus may effectively be NYI.)

 ---

-# observations
+# Observations

 ## large vs small collections (words)